postmanlabs/labs-docs/src/pages/docs/postman/postman-api/intro-api.md

 ### Authentication

-You will need to authenticate your requests to Postman API by sending your API Key in the `X-Api-Key` header of every request you make.
+You will need to authenticate your requests to the Postman API by sending your API Key in the `X-Api-Key` header of every request you make.

 Your API Key provides access to any Postman data you have permissions for.